-This website and collection would not have been possible without the gifts of books, interviews, tips and other kind of help by:
+This website and collection would not have been possible without the gifts of books, interviews, tips and all other kind of support by:

 Taco Hidde Bakker